 #3: Hunger is Through the Roof

-It is one thing to be hangry if you were busy and ate lunch a few hours later than usual.
-But, it is a whole other beast to be hungry and thinking about food all day long.
-If you are experiencing extremely high hunger it is another strong indication you may need a diet break.
+It is one thing to be hangry if you are busy and eat lunch a few hours later than usual.
+But being hungry and thinking about food all day is a whole other beast.
+If you are experiencing extremely high hunger, it is another strong indication you may need a diet break.

 But before jumping right to a diet break, peek at this infographic.
-These high-volume foods will help you feel full without taking up too many calories.
-If you look at this list and think “wow, I haven’t been eating any of those foods” you may be able to keep calories where they are and swap out higher density carb sources like potatoes, rice, bread and high sugar fruits for higher volume options.
+These high-volume foods will help you feel full without consuming too many calories.
+If you look at this list and think, “Wow, I haven’t been eating any of those foods,” you may be able to keep calories where they are and swap out higher-density carb sources like potatoes, rice, bread, and high-sugar fruits for higher volume options.

 Still curious about food volume?
 Read our article about how to actually feel full.
 We cover quick and easy ways to add more fiber and volume to your routine.
 These changes can take you from hungry to satisfied if volume is your issue.
 If none of those resonate - a diet break can be your answer!

-A diet break can work wonders when it comes to resetting your hunger hormones (I am talking about leptin and ghrelin here!)
-If you want to take a deeper look into the science of appetite and hormone balance Precision Nutrition has a great article HERE.
+A diet break can work wonders when it comes to resetting your hunger hormones (I am talking about leptin and ghrelin here!).

 Life doesn’t stop when you’re dieting.
-Work continues, relationships start and end, and there is no one who is immune to the hardships that life presents.
-If you find yourself experiencing a high degree of stress it may be time for a diet break.
+Work continues, relationships start and end, and no one is immune to the hardships that life presents.
+If you are experiencing a high degree of stress, it may be time for a diet break.

-Before taking a diet break, make sure this does not mean you revert back to any unhealthy comforting habits like late-night snacking, overdoing the sugar or keeping alcohol a nightly occurrence.
-While these things may feel great in the moment, they will likely increase your stress long-term.
+Before taking a diet break, make sure this does not mean you revert back to any unhealthy comforting habits like late-night snacking, overdoing the sugar, or keeping alcohol a nightly occurrence.
+While these things may feel great in the moment, they will likely increase your stress in the long term.

 Speaking of stress, there is another major player that can impact it!
 Let’s dig into sleep.